STARS-Design-Track-2023/rtl-blocks-shift-register/README.md

 ## Source Files
 - shift_reg.sv : This is where the design code should be located.
 - tb_shift_reg.sv : This is the test bench used to test your design.
-Credit: Xinyu Wang
+Credit: Xinyu Yang

 ## Specifations
 > ### Module Name